TheAlmightyJeff/TobblesPython/README.md

 exits better console.

-wait()
+wait(msg)

-Pauses untill it detects an enter key input.
+Pauses untill it detects an enter key input. msg will take a mesage, but not speed.

 ---